byu-is-566/is-566-10-dbt-cloud-instructions/README.md

 If users are going to be running queries like the two from the previous section, then we better be _sure_ that the data that is feeding those queries is correct and reliable.
 To help us with this, dbt allows us to configure several kinds of "data tests" where we can express our assumptions, watch for anything strange, and be alerted if something in the data lacks integrity or accuracy.

-Despite the whole wide world of testing avialable to us, we're going to learn how to use just two types of tests: build-in tests and custom "generic SQL" tests.
+Despite the whole wide world of testing available to us, we're going to learn how to use just two types of tests: build-in tests and custom "generic SQL" tests.
 (If you want to go deep on this stuff, you're welcome to check out the very powerful [`dbt-expectations` package](https://hub.getdbt.com/calogica/dbt_expectations/latest/); we won't be going there.)

 ---